leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \Subject{!!TODO!!}
 ```

-See the discussion about PDF/A in the section about `dissertation.tex` above.
+See the discussion about PDF/A in the section on `dissertation.tex` above.
 You may inspect some of the metadata using, for example, Preview in macOS by going to **Tools > Show Inspector**:

 <p align="center">
 <img alt="Metadata in Preview" src="docs/metadata.png" width="366" />